iloudaros/e-ethelodria/README.md

-# unitemplate
+# e-ethelodria
-A template repo to use for uni projects
+A crowd sourcing humanitarian aid web app.
+Created for the Computer Engineering and Informatics Department of the University of Patras.